-With the amount of rain we get in the UK, some would suggest we go and live in boats, but Never Paint Again has another solution to protect your home from the rain, the cold and the damp, and get it all the repairs done, AND get it painted with a long life wall coating!
+With the amount of rain we get in the UK, some would suggest we go and live in boats, but we have another solution to protect your home from the rain, the cold and the damp, and get it all the repairs done, AND get it painted with a long life wall coating!

-And no matter what type of house you live in, the experts at NPA can take care of all the problems and issues related to your home, improving it, adding value to it, and keeping your prized assets, and the contents in tip-top condition!
-And that’s the problem nowadays isn’t it?
+No matter what type of house you live in, the experts at NPA can take care of all the problems and issues related to your home, improving it, adding value to it, and keeping the contents in tip-top condition!

-Keeping the house in good order, and looking good, but not having to spend out ever-increasing amounts to a stream of fly-by-night builders and “A grand for cash love”, painters and decorators, who simply LOVE seeing you each year, gets harder and more expensive as the years go on.
+Keeping the house in good order but not having to spend out ever-increasing amounts to a stream of fly-by-night builders, gets harder and more expensive as the years go on.

-There are some things you can do yourself in relation to Waterproofing and weatherproofing to avoid damp getting into the house, however unless you are your local areas “DIY guru”, you may need to dip in your pocket and get a specialist around to have a look.
+There are some things you can do yourself in relation to waterproofing and weatherproofing to avoid damp getting into the house, however unless you are your local areas “DIY guru”, you may need to dip in your pocket and get a specialist tradesman around to have a look.

 They are generally not as expensive as you first think, and can save you a small fortune if problems in your home are spotted, quickly sorted out.